kba/hocr-spec/1.2/spec.md

   :: See [[#sec-logical-elements]]

   : <dfn>Inline elements</dfn>
-  :: Thse elements describe content beyond the level of text lines
+  :: These elements describe content beyond the level of text lines
   :: See [[#sec-inline-elements]]

   : <dfn>Engine-Specific elements</dfn>